 Choosing based on ecosystem and glass

 Camera bodies evolve rapidly, but lens investments last decades.
-The broader lens selection from Sony’s E-mount system provides extensive telephoto options from multiple manufacturers.
+Sony’s E-mount system provides extensive telephoto options from multiple manufacturers.
 Canon and Nikon offer comparable ranges but typically at higher price points for equivalent specifications.

 Third-party manufacturers like Sigma and Tamron produce excellent wildlife lenses for multiple mounts.
 A Sigma 150-600mm Contemporary lens delivers impressive performance at roughly half the cost of comparable first-party options.
 The image quality differences exist but remain subtle enough that many photographers happily accept the trade-off.